nginxinc/nginx-wiki/source/start/topics/tutorials/config_pitfalls.rst

 The fix:

 * In Firefox press Ctrl+Shift+Delete, check Cache, click Clear Now.
-In any other browser just ask your favorite search engine.
+In any other browser, just ask your favorite search engine.
 Do this after every change (unless you know it's not needed) and you'll save yourself a lot of headaches.
 * Use curl.